 Another great thing about Seychelles is that there are a lot of free activities to do here.
 You can enjoy Barbecue on the beaches and enjoy fishing, kayaking, boogie boarding, etc. here.

 Apart from that, there are several hiking trails here as well that you can make use of to enjoy stunning views of the coast and the islands.
-You can enjoy the beautiful sunsets here and go for a swim in the azure colored water, there is no shortage of things to do here.
+You can enjoy the beautiful sunsets here and go for a swim in the azure colored water, there is no shortage of things to do when in Seychelles.

 - Avoid Purchasing Water Bottles

 Since Seychelles in a hot and humid country and the tap water is not safe for drinking, you will spend the most on water bottles here.
 However, you can reduce this cost by using a refillable water bottle that you can refill at your guesthouse or apartment.

 another option is to carry a bottle with a built-in filter so that you can drink the tap water without worrying about your health.
 This can tremendously save you money as a single bottle of 2 L costs 15 SCR (60 INR) here.